pivotal/docs-tap/partials/ide-extensions/_config-src-img-registry.hbs.md

     ```

 Tanzu CLI
-: To authenticate using the Tanzu CLI, export these environment variables by running:
+: To authenticate by using the Tanzu CLI, export environment variables by running:

     ```console
     export TANZU_APPS_REGISTRY_CA_CERT=PATH-TO-CA-CERT.nip.io.crt